Billy Squier

-William Haislip Squier (/ˈskwaɪ.ər/, born May 12, 1950) is an American rock musician and singer who had a string of arena rock and crossover hits in the early 1980s.
-His best-known songs include "The Stroke", "Lonely Is the Night", "My Kinda Lover", "In the Dark", "Rock Me Tonite", "Everybody Wants You", "Emotions in Motion", "Love Is the Hero", "Don't Say You Love Me" and "The Big Beat".
-Squier's best-selling album, 1981's Don't Say No, is considered a landmark release within the arena rock genre, bridging the gap between power pop and hard rock.
+William Haislip Squier (/ˈskwaɪ.ər/, born May 12, 1950) is an American rock musician, singer, and songwriter who had a string of hits in the early 1980s.
+His best-known songs include "The Stroke", "Lonely Is the Night", "My Kinda Lover", "In the Dark", "Rock Me Tonite", "Everybody Wants You", "Emotions in Motion", "Love Is the Hero", and "Don't Say You Love Me".
+Squier's best-selling album, 1981's Don't Say No, is considered a landmark release of arena rock, bridging the gap between power pop and hard rock.

-Described as a personification of early 1980s rock music, Squier's most successful period ranges from 1981 to 1984, during which he had five Top 10 Mainstream Rock hits (two of which were number ones), two Top 20 singles, and three consecutive platinum-selling albums, along with cyclic MTV rotation and radio airplay.
+Described as a personification of early 1980s rock music, Squier's most successful period was from 1981 to 1984, during which he had five Top 10 Mainstream Rock hits (two of which were number ones), two Top 20 singles, three consecutive platinum-selling albums, and videos in MTV rotation.
 Even after falling out from mainstream favor and chart success, which some say is because of the 1984 video for "Rock Me Tonite", Squier has maintained his presence on rock radio and his music used in many films and video games.
-Squier stepped out of the music business after the 1993 release of Tell the Truth, but he has occasionally continued performing smaller tours and one-off performances.
+Squier largely stopped recording music after the commercial failure of the 1993 album Tell the Truth, but has continued to perform smaller tours, one-off concerts, and occasional collaborations.

 His 1980 song "The Big Beat" contains one of the most-sampled drum breaks, used by artists such as Run-DMC, Alicia Keys, Jay-Z, UTFO, and Dizzee Rascal.
-"The Stroke" has also had a fair amount of sampling, most notably in Eminem's 2013 hit "Berzerk".
+"The Stroke" is sampled in Eminem's 2013 hit "Berzerk".

 Career

 Early life and first bands (1950–1974)

 Squier was born in Wellesley, Massachusetts.
 He is a 1968 graduate of Wellesley High School.
-While growing up, he began playing piano and guitar, but did not become serious with music until discovering John Mayall & the Bluesbreakers (with Eric Clapton).
-When Squier was nine, his grandfather taught him piano for two years.
-He became interested in guitar after getting one from his older brother (or, as another story goes, he bought a guitar from his neighbor for 90 dollars).
-Squier formed his first band, the Reltneys, when he was 14.
+While growing up, he took piano lessons starting at age eight.
+Bored with the lessons after three years, his grandfather paid him to continue for a while longer.
+Squier became interested in guitar after a classmate sold him one for $90.
+He formed his first band, the Reltneys, when he was 14.
+He became more serious about music when he discovered John Mayall & The Bluesbreakers.

-Squier's first public performances were in 1968 at a Boston nightclub in Kenmore Square named the Psychedelic Supermarket, which is where he saw Eric Clapton and the band Cream.
-This encouraged him to take music more seriously, and he formed the band Magic Terry & the Universe with a school friend.
-In the early 1970s, Squier tried out with various short-lived bands, beginning with the Kicks alongside future New York Dolls drummer Jerry Nolan.
+Squier's first public performances were in 1968 at a Boston nightclub in Kenmore Square named the Psychedelic Supermarket, where he saw Eric Clapton and the band Cream.
+This encouraged him to take music more seriously.
+He formed the band Magic Terry & the Universe with a school friend.
+In the early 1970s, Squier played with the short lived bands Kicks, alongside future New York Dolls drummer Jerry Nolan.
 Squier also briefly attended Berklee College of Music in 1971.
-Squier wanted to become a teacher, but instead went back to New York to play with the pop band the Sidewinders.
+Squier was planning to become a teacher but instead went back to New York and played with the band the Sidewinders.